For many companies, COVID-19 has accentuated and brought to light problems in organizational culture.

 A common problem in organizations is the “blame game.”
 It’s very easy for teams and individuals to blame one another for things not going as planned.

-And, indeed, it is very frustrating when you depend on other people to do your job, and they don’t deliver.
+And, indeed, it is very frustrating when teams rely on one another to perform their functions, and something goes awry.

 But many times, we become so angry and resentful towards others that we miss their side of the story.

-Instead, be open to understanding the point of view of your counterparts before you begin blaming them.
+Instead, encourage openness to asking and understanding the point of view of counterparts before blaming and pointing fingers.

 Keep an open mind and be curious about the root cause of a problem, which 9 times out of 10 has nothing to do with the person, but more likely has to do with a faulty process in place.